 To Sum It Up

-While this isn’t a foolproof way to detox from cannabis, some moderate users may benefit from doing a niacin flush before their mandatory drug test at work.
+While there isn’t a foolproof way to detox from cannabis, some moderate users may benefit from doing a niacin flush before a drug test.
 To start the detox, users should stop consuming marijuana until their drug test and start using niacin.
-Doses of 500mg taken in 6-hour intervals may flush the THC metabolites from the body in time for your drug test to come out clean.
+Doses of 500mg taken in 6-hour intervals may flush the THC metabolites from the body in time for the drug test to come out clean.
+Again, we don’t recommend cheating on drug tests as it’s illegal – this article is for educational purposes only.